 3. Clothes, toys and athletic gear for children

 Children grow way too fast!
 I wish I’d listened to the countless warnings during my first pregnancy so I wouldn’t have spent so much on items my son didn’t even use.

 The second time around, I didn’t let history repeat itself.
-The bulk of little brother’s apparel is either handed down from big brother or from the thrift store.
-We happen to live close to consignment shop that hosts $1 days twice a month, and it’s not uncommon to spot designer labels — from Calvin Klein to Polo — on the racks.
-Toys are also included in that promotion, many of which are very gently used.
+The bulk of little brother’s apparel is either handed down from big brother or was purchased at the thrift store.
+We happen to live close to a consignment shop that hosts $1 days twice a month, and it’s not uncommon to spot designer labels — from Calvin Klein to Polo — on the racks.
+Also included in that promotion are toys, many of which are very gently used.

 If you’re searching for cleats or other athletic apparel, be on the lookout for those as well.
 Or, try secondhand sporting goods stores.
 I’ve been able to save as much as 75 percent on athletic gear and equipment by buying used.